mbaleonar/cse15l-lab-reports/Week 1 Lab Report.md

 ## Visual Studio Code Installation
-(If you have VScode already installed, just kindly ignore this section and go onto the next step for remote connection) First off, go to the Visual Studio Code website at (https://code.visualstudio.com/) and (at least in the Lord's year of 2023), the download link should be right in the middle of your webpage on a button colored with a stunning navy blue hue.
+(If you have VScode already installed, just kindly ignore this section and go onto the next step for remote connection) First off, go to the Visual Studio Code website at [Visual Studio Code](https://code.visualstudio.com/) and (at least in the Lord's year of 2023), the download link should be right in the middle of your webpage on a button colored with a stunning navy blue hue.
 ![image](https://user-images.githubusercontent.com/122484639/211910251-0bf495fe-182e-4448-8e0e-ff1bea9e5963.png)

 If your operating system is anything other than Windows, there is a dropdown arrow to the right of the icon where you can select a macOS (for Macs) or Linux installation.
 (Unless you know you need it, keep with the Stable build of VScode).